 What To Look for In a High-Quality Webhost

-What I recommend?
+What I recommend for hosting?

 Affordable hosting, with outstanding support and grows as your website and business grows.
 In fact it’s what I use to host my own and my clients sites!

-A Website Maintenance Checklist – The Basics
+Website Maintenance Checklist – The Basics

 Once you have a high-quality website host, there’s still things you’ll need to do to make sure your website is running smoothly and maintained.
 If you are using a managed WordPress website host you’ll still want to monitor things to make sure everything is being managed and maintained on your behalf.
 So whether you have someone managing this for you or you’re doing it yourself, here’s what you need to be doing to keep your website in tip-top shape.